 2. Under the “Backup” tab, select “System Backup” to backup the system.
 You can also choose “Disk Backup”, “Partition Backup”, and “File Backup” based on your needs.

 3. For system backup, you do not have to select what to include in the backup as the program will do it automatically.
-All you need to do is click to select a the location that is detected in File Explorer to save the backup image.
+All you need to do is to select a location that is detected in File Explorer to save the backup image.

 6. When all is well set, click “Start Backup” to run the backup job.

-If your server is somehow is serious problem, you can use bootable media (USB drive or CD) created by AOMEI Backupper or AOMEI PXE tool (implemented-in tool) to restore system backup and restore to dissimilar hardware is also supported.
-Apart from backup and restore, it also provides cloning functions in case you need to clone hard drive or only OS to SSD.
+If your server somehow has a serious problem, you can use bootable media (USB drive or CD) created by AOMEI Backupper or AOMEI PXE tool (implemented-in tool) to restore system backup, and restoring to dissimilar hardware is also supported.
+Apart from backup and restore, it also provides cloning functions in case you need to clone hard drive to SSD in Windows Servers.

-If you want to protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
+To protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.